nativewind/nativewind/apps/website/docs/api/styled.md

 ## Styling non-style properties

-::: warning
+:::danger

-This will not work when outputting CSS.
-If you need a theme value (e.g. color) consider importing [theme values](../guides/theme-values)
+Mapping non-style props will not work when outputting CSS.
+If you need a theme value (e.g. color) consider importing [theme values instead](../guides/theme-values).

 :::